SigmaJahan/DEFault-DNN-Debugging/README.md

 This repository contains the code and data to replicate the experiments from the paper:
 **"Improved Detection and Diagnosis of Faults in Deep Neural Networks using Hierarchical and Explainable Classification."**

-DEFault combines static and dynamic analyses to detect, categorize, and diagnose faults in Deep Neural Network (DNN) programs, addressing limitations in existing techniques.
+The DEFault framework integrates both static and dynamic analyses to detect, categorize, and diagnose faults in Deep Neural Network (DNN) programs, addressing the limitations of existing fault detection techniques.
+The artifact provides a structured and reproducible pipeline, including data collection, feature extraction, model training, evaluation, and case studies.

 ---